stakater/stakater-docs/docs/content/sre/secrets/sealed-secrets.md

       namespace: gabbar-dev
 ```

-you need to add sealedsecret block in helm values present in `<tenant>/<application>/<env>/values.yaml` in gitops-config repository and copy paste key values from generated output
+you need to add sealedsecret block in helm values present in `<tenant>/<application>/<env>/values.yaml` in GitOps-config repository and copy paste key values from generated output

 ```yaml
   sealedSecret: